globant-ui/html5bootcamp/README.md

 #####Practice:#####

-1. Create a basic index.html file.
-Use correct doctype, and tags.
+1. Open your IDE, create a new file text, save it as index.html.
+Add the correct doctype, and a few tags with random content.
 Add jQuery's latest version.

 2. Add a stylesheet to the index.html.
-Use the stylesheet to center the text to all <section> elements of the page.
+Use the stylesheet to center the text of all <section> elements of the page.

 3. Add a hidden <section> with the following text inside: "Hello world".